zhangmeishan/DepSAWR/README.md

 - [ ] Sentence Matching
 - [ ] Sequence Labeling
 - [ ] Machine Translation
-    -  [ ] Extended Codes for our NAACL 2019 paper (updates): Syntax-Enhanced Neural Machine Translation with Syntax-Aware Word Representations.
+    -  [ ] Codes for our NAACL 2019 paper (updates): Syntax-Enhanced Neural Machine Translation with Syntax-Aware Word Representations.

+We will add detailed descriptions as well as related datasets soonly.